Faez-Labs/Arcane-docs/docs/Technical/Project.md

 - **AMM Protocol**: Fully functional cross-chain token swapping using our custom AMM protocol, leveraging Ethereum's liquidity pools.

 ### CrossFi Chain (Upcoming)
 - **EVM-Compatible**: CrossFi's support for Ethereum Virtual Machine (EVM) means that our smart contracts and AMM protocol can be deployed with minimal changes.
+We faced some problems to test this as we we're low on tokens to test the functionality.
 - **API Integration**: Once fully integrated, CrossFi chain will allow the same seamless experience currently available on Ethereum.

 ## Cross-Chain Protocol
 ### Cross-Chain Token Swapping
 Arcane Wallet enables **cross-chain token swapping** using a custom **Automated Market Maker (AMM) protocol**.
 Here’s how it works:

 - **Liquidity Pools**: Our AMM protocol uses liquidity pools to provide seamless token swaps with minimal slippage.
-Liquidity pools are currently supported on Ethereum, and will be extended to CrossFi in the future.
+Liquidity pools are currently supported on Ethereum and Solana for now.
+As we are allowing tokens swappping between Ethereum and Solana.
+CrossFi integration will require to deploy the current structure only into the chain.
 - **Swapping Process**: When a user initiates a token swap, our AMM automatically calculates the optimal token amounts and routes the transaction through available liquidity pools.
-- **Cross-Chain Functionality**: In future updates, the AMM will enable cross-chain swaps between Ethereum and CrossFi, leveraging **wrapped tokens** and **bridges** to move assets across chains.
+- **Cross-Chain Functionality**: In future updates, the AMM will enable cross-chain swaps between Ethereum and CrossFi, CrossFi and Solana, and many more.

 ### Example Flow
-1. User selects the token they wish to swap on Ethereum.
+1. User selects the token they wish to swap on Ethereum(know only available **LINK** to **SOL**).
 2. The AMM calculates the optimal swap route and finds the liquidity pool with the best rate.
 3. The transaction is signed using the user’s private key and broadcast to the Ethereum network.
 4. Once confirmed, the swapped tokens appear in the user’s wallet.
 5. In the future, if CrossFi is involved, the AMM will manage the bridging of assets between chains.

 ## Transaction Flow
-### Ethereum Transaction Flow
+### Swapping Transaction Flow
 1. **Initiation**: User creates a transaction or initiates a token swap.
 2. **Signing**: The transaction is signed locally using the private key stored securely in the browser or mobile device.
 3. **Broadcast**: The signed transaction is broadcast to the Ethereum network via the connected RPC node.
-4. **Confirmation**: The wallet listens for transaction confirmations and updates the user's balance in real-time.
+4. **Confirmation**: The bridge listens for transaction confirmations and sends the swapped tokens back to the user’s wallet on the other chain.

-### CrossFi Transaction Flow (Future)
-1. **Initiation**: User initiates a transaction or swap on the CrossFi chain.
-2. **Signing**: Similar to Ethereum, the transaction is signed locally using the private key.
-3. **Broadcast**: The transaction is submitted to the CrossFi network using their API, taking advantage of CrossFi's EVM support.
-4. **Confirmation**: Once the transaction is confirmed on the blockchain, balances are updated in the wallet.

 ## Token Swapping Mechanism
 ### AMM Protocol